+Key audit matter Audit procedures addressing the key audit matter The separate financial statements at 31 December 2021 include investments in subsidiaries of €2,564 thousand, accounting for approximately 42% of total assets.
+Considering the current structure of the Iren Group, the assessment of the recoverability of the carrying amount of investments in subsidiaries coincides with the assessment of the recoverability of the carrying amount of goodwill performed for the purposes of the consolidated financial statements, because the company's subsidiaries and their investees make up the cash-generating units (CGUs) identified for the purposes of testing goodwill for impairment.
 Analysing the process adopted by the directors to prepare the impairment test.

-- Analysing the criteria used to identify the CGUs and trace their carrying amounts to the separate financial statements. - Assessing the consistency of the cash flows used for impairment testing with the cash flows forecast in the plan. - Checking any discrepancies between the previous year business plans' figures and actual figures, in order to check the accuracy of the estimation process adopted by the directors. - Analysing the expected cash flows and the reasonableness of the main assumptions used to calculate the CGUs' value in use. - Involving experts in the assessment of the reasonableness of the valuation models and related assumptions. - Checking the sensitivity analysis presented in the notes in relation to the key assumptions used for impairment testing. - Assessing the appropriateness of the disclosures provided in the notes.
+Analysing the criteria used to identify the CGUs and trace their carrying amounts to the separate financial statements.
+Assessing the consistency of the cash flows used for impairment testing with the cash flows forecast in the plan.
+Checking any discrepancies between the previous year business plans' figures and actual figures, in order to check the accuracy of the estimation process adopted by the directors.
+The directors have calculated the CGUs' estimated recoverable amount, based on their value in use, using the discounted cash flow model and the cash flows derived from the business plan approved by the board of directors on 11 November 2021 (the "plan").
+Analysing the expected cash flows and the reasonableness of the main assumptions used to calculate the CGUs' value in use.
+Involving experts in the assessment of the reasonableness of the valuation The model is very complex and entails the use of estimates which, by their very nature, models and related assumptions. are uncertain and subjective, about: Checking the sensitivity analysis presented in the notes in relation to the the expected cash flows, calculated by taking into account the general economic performance and that of the company's sector, the actual cash flows for recent years and the projected growth rates; key assumptions used for impairment testing.
+Assessing the appropriateness of the disclosures provided in the notes. the financial parameters used to calculate the discount rate.

 Iren S.p.A.

-Independent auditors' report

-31 December 2021
+Independent auditors' report 31 December 2021